elastx/elx-docs/content/en/docs/private-kubernetes/guides/ingress.md

 additionally demonstrate how to have cert-manager request a certificate to enable TLS using Let's Encrypt.

 ## Prerequisites

-* Security groups configured to allow traffic to worker nodes on port 80 and 443 as described in the previous heading.
-* A DNS record pointing at the public IP address of your worker nodes.
+1. A DNS record pointing at the public IP address of your worker nodes.
 In the examples all references to the domain _example.ltd_ must be replaced by the domain you wish to issue certificates for.
 Configuring DNS is out of scope for this documentation.
+2. For clusters created prior to Kubernetes 1.26: Security groups configured to allow traffic to worker nodes on port 80 and 443 as described in the previous heading.
+[A guide can be found here](../ingress-prep-pre-126/)
+3. For clusters created on or after Kubernetes 1.26 you need to install [NGINX Ingress Controller](https://kubernetes.github.io/ingress-nginx/) and [cert-manager](https://cert-manager.io/docs/) in your cluster.
+A guide on how to [install ingress-nginx can be found here](../link) and a guide on how to [install cert-manager can be found here](../link).

 ## Create resources